agiler-jp/agiler-refactoring/README.md

 # Uninstallation

-Delete the following files from the corresponding folders.
+1.Delete the following files from the corresponding folders.

 | File | Folder |Example Path |
 |-----|-----|-----|